sbos/AdaGram.jl/README.md

  0.0
  ⋮
 ```
 As one may see, model correctly estimated probabilities of each sense with quite large confidence.
-Vector corresponding to second prototype of word “apple” can be obtained from `vm.In[:, 2, dict.word2id[“apple”]]` and then used as context-aware features of word “apple”.
+Vector corresponding to second prototype of word "apple" can be obtained from `vm.In[:, 2, dict.word2id["apple"]]` and then used as context-aware features of word "apple".

 Plase refer to [API documentation](https://github.com/sbos/AdaGram.jl/wiki/API) for more detailed usage info.
 ## Future work